Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 The check reads the version lock configuration itself rather than asking the package manager for it.
 On dnf 4 `dnf versionlock list` refreshes repository metadata over the network and fails outright when the metadata cache is empty, and reading the files keeps the check free of a subprocess on every generation.

 * dnf 4 and yum: reads the lock list named by `locklist` in `/etc/dnf/plugins/versionlock.conf`, conventionally `/etc/dnf/plugins/versionlock.list`.
 There is no built-in default for it, so a configuration that names none is read as "no locks".
 The `/etc/yum/pluginconf.d/` layout is followed as well, and a lock reachable under both paths is counted once.
 * dnf 5: reads `/etc/dnf/versionlock.toml`, because that generation keeps its configuration in TOML rather than in a plain list.
+That file is read unconditionally, since dnf 5 applies its locks from its own library rather than from a plugin.
 * `--check-excludes` additionally reads `exclude` / `excludepkgs` from `/etc/dnf/dnf.conf` and from every `.repo` file in the directories `reposdir` names, which defaults to `/etc/yum.repos.d`, `/etc/yum/repos.d`, `/etc/distro.repos.d` and, on dnf 5, `/usr/share/dnf5/repos.d`.
 A `main` section inside a `.repo` file is skipped, since the package manager reads its main configuration from one file only.

 Entries the package manager marks as an exclusion (a `!` prefix in the lock list, `evr !=` on dnf 5) are reported as type `exclude`, everything else as `versionlock`.
 The summary counts the two kinds separately, because an exclusion keeps a package off the host rather than at a version.